realDragonium/Ultraviolet/README.md

 Im not planning on writing code to prevent Ultraviolet from crashing if you did something stupid.
 If the config wants a timeout time and you put in a negative number that may or may not cause some issues and that is your own fault.

 ## Command-Line Flags
-`-config` specifies the path to the main config [default: `"/etc/ultraviolet/ultraviolet.json"`]
+`-configs` specifies the path to the config directory [default: `"/etc/ultraviolet/"`]

-`-server-configs` specifies the path to all your server configs [default: `"/etc/ultraviolet/config/"`]
+The main config file needs have the name `ultraviolet.json`.
+Every server config needs to be in a directory called `config` and end it needs to end with `.json`

 ## How does some stuff work
 ### rate limiting